Donors pledge $4.4 billion in Nepal quake aid

 | KATHMANDU

-KATHMANDU Earthquake-hit Nepal received pledges of aid worth $4.4 billion on Thursday, or two-thirds of the amount needed over five years for reconstruction after a devastating earthquake two months ago, Finance Minister Ram Sharan Mahat said.
+KATHMANDU Earthquake-hit Nepal received pledges of aid worth $4.4 billion (2.80 billion pounds) on Thursday, or two-thirds of the amount needed over five years for reconstruction after a devastating earthquake two months ago, Finance Minister Ram Sharan Mahat said.

 Half of the money pledged at an international conference in Kathmandu is in the form of grants and the rest is in the form of concessional loans, Mahat said.